sallyakca/portfolio_projects/README.md

 Portfolio Projects
 =======================
-Personal projects and experiments at the intersection of data science, machine learning, and deep learning, demonstrating my passion for leveraging data-driven insights to drive decision-making.
+Exploring the frontiers of data science, machine learning, and deep learning through personal projects and experiments that showcase my passion for data-driven decision making.

 Projects
 ------------